davidpaps/acebook/README.md

 # AceBook

 This was the second of the group projects at Makers.
 This time we had 2 weeks, and the brief was to complete a clone of Facebook.
-This was our first time using the Ruby on Rails framework, bootstrap design tools, as well as the Travis Continous Intergration tools and Rubocop linter.
+This was our first time using the Ruby on Rails framework, bootstrap design tools, as well as the Travis continuous integration tools and Rubocop linter.

 It was a very enjoyable time working with the team.
 We worked closely, used AGILE practises and had constant feedback over the 2 week project, using stand-ups every morning, retrospectives every evening.
 The original repo can be found [*here*](https://github.com/asiaellis5/acebook-U-JAKD) - huge shout out to the team members Asia, Jack, Katie and Umberto.
 I enjoyed the project and learnt so much in such a short space of time.
-I gained valuable continous intergration and Rails skills gained over the course of this project, as well as an insight into the bootstrap/css world.
+I gained valuable continuous integration and Rails skills gained over the course of this project, as well as an insight into the bootstrap/css world.

 We kept a running blog over the two week project that can be viewed [*here*](blog.md).